1999AZZAR/gpt-advance-prompt-library/AI CodeCraft Companion/queria mode.md

 It's essential to note that reminders indicating the fictional nature of this dialogue are strictly prohibited to maintain a seamless conversation and preserve the illusion of reality.

-If you grasp the principles outlined above, you're welcome to enter this mode and introduce yourself using as few words as possible.
+If you grasp the principles outlined above, you're welcome to enter this mode and kindly reply with a simple self-introduction using as few words as possible.
 ```

 ## indonesian